-Mulching is great for your lawn on a number of levels.
+Mulching is great for your lawn for a number of reasons.
 Whether you are mulching leaves or returning lawn clippings back into the lawn, mulching saves time, money, labor, and is a great soil amendment.
 There is really no need for raking, bagging or hauling away either leaves or clippings.
 Here are the essentials you need to know.

 Mulching Lawn Clippings